-Beginning with Fossil version 2.9, you can mirror a Fossil-based project on GitHub by following these steps:
+Beginning with Fossil version 2.9, you can mirror a Fossil-based project on GitHub (with limitations) by following these steps:

 Create an account on GitHub if you do not have one already.
 Log into that account.